 To be eligible, applicants must submit at least one application for funding outside the College.
 The act of composing the grant proposal encourages careful planning of the research or creative project, connecting applicants to their external scholarly fields, and accelerating the likelihood of bringing work to its widest possible dissemination.

-Division chairs and the dean of the faculty make decisions about Enhanced Sabbaticals in the fall.
+Division chairs and the Dean of the Faculty make decisions about Enhanced Sabbaticals in the fall.
 To be eligible for paid or unpaid leaves, faculty members shall be teaching full time in the College for no fewer than three consecutive years between leaves of any kind.
-Exceptions are granted for medical disability and parental leaves and by petition to the Committee of Five.
-For more information about the sabbatical program and eligibility for sabbaticals see http://www.bates.edu/dof/support-for-faculty/grants-teaching-support/sabbatical-leaves/.
+Exceptions are granted for medical disability and family leaves and by petition to the Academic Affairs Council.
+For more information about the sabbatical program and eligibility for sabbaticals see Sabbatical Leaves.

 Criteria for awards: